-(e.g., Doebel & Zelazo, 2015; Frye et al., 1995; Zelazo et al., 1996; Zelazo et al., 2003).
-Kenderla and Kibbe (2023) demonstrated that 8- and 10-year-old children showed decreased reliance on working memory and greater dependence on manual exploration.
+It turns out that there is considerable evidence demonstrating that children will default to simpler modes of thinking when their information-processing abilities are taxed (e.g., Doebel & Zelazo, 2015; Frye et al., 1995; Zelazo et al., 1996; Zelazo et al., 2003).
+For example, Kenderla and Kibbe (2023) demonstrated that 8- and 10-year-old children showed decreased reliance on working memory and greater dependence on manual exploration during a challenging virtual memory game.
 The goal of this game was to find three cards with shared and differing features.
 Given that children were not required to maintain information in memory when manually exploring, manual exploration ostensibly was a less cognitively effortful strategy than one that required an already resource-limited system such as working memory.
 Similarly, Richland et al. (2006) found that 3- and 4-year-old children made more featural and relational errors when asked to reason about multiple relations or when the task included a salient distractor than when asked to reason about a single relation without a distractor.
-8-month-olds exhibited backwards blocking inferences similar to preschoolers in an anticipatory eye-gaze measure, 5-month-olds’ inferences appeared more associative in nature (Sobel & Kirkham, 2007). , when infants make judgments about the reliability of others' information, their decision-making seems to be best explained by associative processing (Sobel et al., 2020; Tummeltshammer et al., 2014).
+In addition, Sobel and Kirkham (2007) found that although 8-month-olds exhibited backwards blocking inferences similar to preschoolers in an anticipatory eye-gaze measure, 5-month-olds’ inferences appeared more associative in nature (Sobel & Kirkham, 2007).
+Finally, when infants make judgments about the reliability of others' information, their decision-making seems to be best explained by associative processing (Sobel et al., 2020; Tummeltshammer et al., 2014).

 As children enter the preschool years, those judgments become more normative, although occasionally they will default to associative forms of processing, particularly under information processing demands (Hermes et al., 2018; Luchkina et al., 2020).
 In terms of children’s casual reasoning more generally, although there are cases in which children’s retrospective inferences look similar to adults and best described by Bayesian inference when asked about multiple objects, there are cases in which their performance on analogous control conditions is more associative in nature (Griffiths et al., 2011).
 Further, on other kinds of retrospective inferences, as the information demands of the procedure increase, only older children between the ages of 3-7 succeed (Fernbach et al., 2012; Erb & Sobel, 2014; Sobel et al., 2017).
 Beyond causal inference, preschoolers’ performance on theory-of-mind and social-problem-solving tasks was adversely affected when they first completed tasks that taxed their information-processing abilities compared to when such capacities were not taxed (Caporaso & Marcovitch, 2021; Powell & Carey, 2017; Steinbeis, 2018).
-Considered together, this research indicates that although children use different reasoning processes under different information-processing demands; the higher those demands, the simpler the process (e.g., Cohen, 1988; Cohen et al., 1998, 1999).
+Considered together, this research indicates that although children use different reasoning processes under different information-processing demands; the higher those demands, the simpler the process (e.g., Cohen, 1988).

 In the present study, we considered how children made retrospective inferences when first shown ambiguous data (i.e., three objects together produce an effect), followed by further evidence involving one of those objects (Experiment 1) or two of those objects (Experiment 2).
 In both cases, the logic of our design followed McCormack et al. (2009), in which we contrasted these retrospective inferences with control trials in which children saw the same initial ambiguous data, and then unrelated objects that had similar efficacy.
 The question across both experiments is the extent to which children show qualitative evidence for a Bayesian description of their causal inference, but an overall stronger fit of associative reasoning.
 After presenting these behavioral data across two experiments, we present a pair of computational models to illuminate possible cognitive mechanisms by which children arrived at their causal judgements.